-Meets the Standard Partially Meets the Standard Does Not Meet the Standard $\square$ Strengths Reference The applicant presents a sthat is appropriate and ad and targeted population.
-The applicant present one, including anticip Although the school stit is considering Grac Highland Avenue in 0 realistic plan for acquiring a facility lequate for the school's program ts a reasonable plan for acquiring ated lease costs. has not firmly decided on a facility e Lutheran Church located on Clearwater.
-Evidence that the he necessary resources to fund the ,
+Meets the Standard Partially Meets the Standard Does Not Meet the Standard

+Strengths Reference The applicant presents a realistic plan for acquiring a facility that is appropriate and adequate for the school's program and targeted population.
+Page 107 The applicant presents a reasonable plan for acquiring one, including anticipated lease costs.
+Although the school has not firmly decided on a facility, it is considering Grace Lutheran Church located on Highland Avenue in Clearwater.
+Evidence that the school has access to the necessary resources to fund the facilities plan.